madz0/spring-boot-tut/README.md

 import org.hibernate.type.TextType;
 ```
-Now when we run maven test hibernate generates `text` column types for the jsonb type and it solved.
+Now when we run maven test hibernate generates `varchar(2147483647)` column type for the jsonb type and it solved.